natecraddock/telescope-zf-native.nvim/README.md

 telescope-zf-native.nvim is a telescope extension that offers a compiled sorter with improved performance and accuracy using the [zf](https://github.com/natecraddock/zf) algorithm.
+Because the majority of filenames in a project are unique, the zf algorithm prioritizes matches on filenames. zf also parses the query as a list of whitespace-delimited tokens.
+Each token may be used to further refine the search results.

-See the [zf repo](https://github.com/natecraddock/zf) for more information on the algorithm.
+See the [zf repo](https://github.com/natecraddock/zf) for more information on the algorithm and standalone executable.

 ## Installation